-We are delighted to welcome James Jackson as a Visiting Fellow in the Centre for Spatial, Environmental and Cultural Politics from April-June 2022.
+We are delighted to welcome James Jackson as a Visiting Doctoral Student in the Centre for Spatial, Environmental and Cultural Politics from April-June 2022.
 James is a political economist visiting from the University of Sheffield and the Sheffield Political Economy Research Institute (SPERI).
 His research lies at the intersection of fiscal, monetary and environmental policy.

 Whilst at the Centre for Spatial, Environmental and Cultural Politics, James will be working alongside Dr Mark Doidge on the environmental impact of the English Premier League, determining the links between elite football and climate change.
 The purpose of the research is to investigate a feature of the environmental debate that has received markedly little attention and to draw upon the insights of key organisations, including the FA, the Premier League and Brighton and Hove Albion FC.